Pennsylvania Railroad 5550: Boiler

+On January 26, 2018, the T1 Trust announced it had ordered the first and second courses of the massive boiler.
+The courses were the largest parts of PRR 5550 ordered at that point.
 The design of 5550's boiler was handled by the T1 Trust's boiler engineering team, led by Wolf Fengler.
 Others working on the design of the boiler included Trust members Gary Bensman, Dave Griner, Scott McGill and Jason Johnson.
 The team re-engineered the T1 boiler and firebox design to exceed current ASME standards and codes.
 In December 2019, the Trust officially launched a campaign to raise the necessary $150,000 to build the firebox.

+The first two sections of the boiler were constructed from 1 in thick boiler code steel and are 93 in in diameter and 12 ft in length.
+The sections were welded and included openings for water refilling along with washout plugs.
+The order was placed with Continental Fabricators in St. Louis, Missouri, which had previous experience with other steam engine boiler construction projects.
+On June 15, 2018, the third boiler course was completed and welded to the first two.

 In 2020, the full boiler was completed and welded together.
 The smokebox, smokebox streamlining, and combustion chamber have also been completed.
 These components were joined along with the prow by the end of 2020.

+In May 2025 the Trust announced that final assembly of 5550 will begin in 2026 when the boiler is joined to the frame at a newly-constructed restoration shop at the Dennison Railroad Depot Museum in Dennison, Ohio.